903.8 freeway and expressway guide signs

 Standard.
 At splits where the off-route movement is to the left, the Left Exit Number plaque shall be added at the top left-hand edge of the guide sign.
 Overhead Arrow-per-Lane or Diagrammatic guide signs shall be used for freeways splits with an option lane and for multi-lane freeway-to-freeway exits having an option lane.

 Overhead signs shall be used at a distance of 1 mile and at the theoretical gore of each connecting ramp.
-When Overhead Arrow-per-Lane or Diagrammatic guide signs are used, they shall comply with EPG 903.8.22 and EPG 903.8.23.
+When Overhead Arrow-per-Lane guide signs are used, they shall comply with EPG 903.8.22 and EPG 903.8.23.

 Option.
 Overhead signs may also be used at the ½-mile and 2-mile locations.